—The Isley Brothers, “Who’s That Lady?”

 “I believe in personal enlightenment, and although I hate the idea of self-serving bigots telling people what to think and how to be saved, I could support some kind of loose confederation of ideas, a communal or tribal feeling of closeness and common destination, with little dogma and, yes, an emphasis on spiritual life.”

 Chip is not smiling now, wondering if his friend truly sees him as a self-serving bigot.
-He’s pissed by Charles’s rant and its apparent ad hominem attack on him.
+He’s a bit pissed by Charles’ rant and its apparent ad hominem attack on him.

 “Would you ban love because some people sin because of it?”